litelawliet/UnrealGames/README.md

 Platformer is the platformer game made in Blueprint.
 Gladiator is the arena game made in C++.

 These were an introduction to Unreal Engine 4.
+Each project was made in one week.

 - WASD : to move around
 - mouse : to look somewhere